 Small groups of new students are accompanied through many of the Welcome Week events by upper-class students and faculty members.
 Auditions for band, choir and orchestra also are held at this time.

-Other choices include physical education activity classes and classes to complete the equivalent of at least one year of college-level foreign language study.
-Most first-year students will take three 3-credits courses the first term (a total of nine credits.)
+Other choices include physical education activity classes and classes to complete the equivalent of at least one year of college-level second language study.
+Most first-year students will take three 4-credits courses and one or two 1-credit courses the first semester (a total of 13-14 credits.)

 Each transfer student is assigned to an advisor and peer mentor who will assist students in their transition to Augustana.
-All transfer students are required to take LSC-300 during their first fall on campus.
-Students transferring more than 60 credits toward their degree will declare their major and be assigned a major advisor early in their first term.
+All transfer students are required to take LSC-300 during their first semester on campus.
+Students transferring more than 60 credits toward their degree will declare their major and be assigned a major advisor early in their first semester.
 Students transferring fewer than 60 credits will work with their transfer advisor until they declare a major.
-Additionally, transfer students may elect to take LSC-301 in their first term.

 The Reading/Writing Center offers all Augustana students assistance with reading and writing strategies.
 Faculty and peer tutors recommend reading strategies to increase comprehension, retention and vocabulary.
 Students can consult the Center staff on all stages of the writing process for any class.
 Assistance is also available for writing personal statements, application letters, as well as in preparing for reading or writing portions of graduate and professional school admissions tests.

 Additional assistance is offered to nontraditional students and those for whom English is not a first language.
-Students may make an appointment by calling the Center during open hours or may drop in as needed.
-The Reading/Writing Center is located on the fourth floor of The Gerber Center.
+Students may make an appointment by using Starfish or may drop in as needed The Reading/Writing Center is located on the fourth floor of The Gerber Center.
 For additional information please see the Reading/Writing Center page.

 Students with Disabilities

 Augustana College is committed to providing an inclusive environment for all students.
-Students with documented disabilities should contact Yen Dao, coordinator of Student Success Services, to determine the most appropriate accommodations.
+Students with documented disabilities should contact Kam Williams, Director of Disability Services, to determine the most appropriate accommodations.
 We provide reasonable accommodations in accordance with the American with Disabilities Act.

 To initiate this process: